shakahl/alpinelinux.org-alpine-cloud-tiny-cloud/README.md

 ## Assumptions

-- This was written for Alpine Linux and thus assumes that the login user is called alpine.
-This could be configurable in the future but currently is not.
+- This was written for Alpine Linux; use on other distributions has not been tested.

-- The script is run by OpenRC
+- The script is run by OpenRC.